Building Docker images

 - Calling other external services with POST/PUT operations

-Not only does this make the pipeline much more complex (because retrying the pipeline now has side-effects) but you also need to pass special credentials in the Dockerfile itself via the pipeline, making the pipeline even more complicated.
+Not only does this make the pipeline much more complex (because retrying the pipeline now has consequences), but you also need to pass special credentials in the Dockerfile itself via the pipeline, making the pipeline even more complicated.